Dispute Resolution Schemes

 Who operates our dispute resolution scheme services?

 As the largest company in New Zealand specialising in conflict management, we have significant experience developing and operating industry dispute resolution schemes.
-Each scheme is led by a scheme director, who takes responsibility for achieving KPIs, reporting, continuous improvement of service delivery and managing relationships with the scheme owners and members.
+Each scheme is led by a head of service, who takes responsibility for achieving KPIs, reporting, continuous improvement of service delivery and managing relationships with the scheme owners and members.

-The scheme director is supported by scheme managers who provide the day-to-day operation of the scheme including working with facilitators to ensure service excellence.
+The head of service is supported by scheme managers who provide the day-to-day operation of the scheme including working with facilitators to ensure service excellence.